lonzodelorana/TheEnemyWithin/Part2/story.md

 2 Night ago argument, raised voices and some clattering

-Business Partner died a few years ago, parents are dead
+Business Partner Stanislav died a few years ago, parents are dead

 Spoke to Ulrika